6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d Sp(N) gauge theory with Nf and one tensor multiplet

 \subsection{5d \texorpdfstring{ $Sp(N+1)$}{Sp(N+1)} theory with \texorpdfstring{ $N_f=2N+8$}{Nf=2N+8} flavors}

-While the quantum resolution of both $O7^-$ planes leads to the 5d $SU(N+2)$ gauge theory with $2N+8$ flavors, one may resolve only one of the $O7^-$ planes.
+While the quantum resolution of both $O7^-$ planes leads to the 5d $SU(N+2)$ gauge theory with $2N+8$ flavors, one may resolve only one of the two $O7^-$ planes which arise from T-duality of the $O8^-$ plane in Type IIA brane picture of 6d $Sp(N)$ theory.
 In this process of reducing the 6d theory to 5d, the Wilson line is introduced such that all the D5-branes are located above the unresolved $O7^-$ plane, to retain an $Sp$ gauge group.
 As discussed earlier, a resolution of the $O7^-$ plane into a pair of two 7-branes induces an extra color D5 brane when 7-branes are pulled out to infinity.
 Hence, the resulting 5d theory is $\mathcal N=1$ $Sp(N+1)$ gauge theory with the same number of flavors, $N_f=2N+8$.
 The increase of the rank of the gauge group can be again due to the contribution of one 6d tensor multiplet.

 A brane setup for the 5d $Sp(N+1)$ gauge theory in the Coulomb branch is given in Figure \ref{Fig:O7ToSp}.

 As $\pi_4(Sp(n))=\mathbb{Z}_2$, there is a discrete theta parameter for $Sp(n)$ gauge theory.
 This parameter can be interpreted as two inequivalent resolutions of the $O7^-$ plane if the $Sp(n)$ gauge theory has no flavors.
 When the $Sp(n)$ gauge theory has flavors, the effect of the discrete theta parameter can be absorbed by a redefinition of mass parameters and the difference is not physical \cite{Intriligator:1997pq}.
 Therefore, one can choose whatever splitting of the $O7^-$-plane.
 For example, one can resolve the $O7^-$ plane with a pair of $[1,1]$ and $[1,-1]$ 7-branes as chosen earlier, and one can also resolve it with a pair of $[2,1]$ and $[0,1]$ 7-branes.